lindegroup/autopkgr/README.md

     ![View parent recipe identifier](doc-images/recipe_view_parent.png)

     You don't need to add the parent recipe itself to your list, but you _do_ need to make sure that the repository that the parent recipe belongs to is checked in the repo list.

+- __Missing or invalid recipe trust info__

+    Since AutoPkg 1.0, you may be seeing warnings like this appear in your notifications:

+    > WARNING: MakeCatalogs.munki is missing trust info and FAIL_RECIPES_WITHOUT_TRUST_INFO is not set.
+Proceeding...

+    In order to prevent these errors, we recommend two things:

+    - Create and use recipe overrides instead of the actual recipes themselves.
+See the [Creating/editing recipe overrides](#creatingediting-recipe-overrides) section for instructions on how to do this.
+    - If these overrides were created before updating to AutoPkg 1.0, you'll need to use `autopkg update-trust-info` to add trust information to them.
+See [this page](https://github.com/autopkg/autopkg/wiki/Autopkg-and-recipe-parent-trust-info) on the AutoPkg wiki for details.

 - __Out of date components__